Terrafilia Fest

 MNTB Public Program

-The Museo Nacional Thyssen-Bornemisza and TBA21 launch the first edition of Terrafilia Fest, a new annual gathering that brings together experimental art, critical thought, and ecological activism to challenge exhausted worldviews and foster unorthodox yet urgent forms of knowledge and action.
+The Museo Nacional Thyssen-Bornemisza and TBA21 launch Terrafilia Fest, a new annual gathering that brings together experimental art, critical thought, and ecological activism to challenge exhausted worldviews and foster unorthodox yet urgent forms of knowledge and action.

 Conceived as a speculative counterpart to the exhibition Terrafilia (on view until September 24), the festival unfolds as a collective platform for imagining new forms of planetary intelligence in response to the ecological and sociopolitical challenges of our time.